 Even though a decentralized heating system is more common for high voltage situations, there are exceptions.
 Fan coil thermostats are a type of central line voltage heating system, and unfortunately, there is no smart thermostat that exists for fan coil systems.
 This system would require a sensor-based thermostat as there is only one thermostat controlling the entire home.
 Once Mysa is successfully launched, one of our next steps will be to build a fan coil compatible smart thermostat.
-If you are interested in staying up to date on those developments, sign up for a notification.

 Best Multi-zone Thermostat